 If we cannot raise adequate additional capital in the future under the CEFF or from other sources, we will be required to delay, further reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
 We also may be required to relinquish greater or all rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
-In addition, in connection with our recent restructuring, we are reducing the scope of our research and development activities, and we may be required to further reduce the scope of our research and development activities.
+In addition, in connection with our restructurings, we have reduced the scope of our research and development activities, and we may be required to further reduce the scope of our research and development activities in the future.
 This may lead to an impairment of our equipment and additional charges, which could materially affect our balance sheet and results of operations.

-We have invested a substantial portion of our available cash in a money market fund invested in securities of government sponsored enterprises, or GSEs, and securities collateralized by GSEs, U.S. Treasury notes, and high quality, marketable debt instruments of corporations and GSEs.
+We have invested a substantial portion of our available cash in a money market fund invested in securities of government sponsored enterprises, or GSEs, and securities collateralized by GSEs, U.S. Treasury notes, and high quality, marketable debt instruments of GSEs.
 We have adopted an investment policy and established guidelines relating to credit quality, diversification and maturities of our investments to preserve principal and maintain liquidity.
 All investment securities have a credit rating of at least AA or A1+/P1 as determined by Moody's Investors Service and/or Standard & Poor's.
 We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
 Our investment portfolio has not been adversely impacted by the disruption in the credit markets.
 However, if there is continued and expanded disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.

-Net cash used in operating activities decreased to \$5.0 million for the nine months ended September 30, 2009 from \$52.6 million for the nine months ended September 30, 2008.
-This decrease was primarily due to a decrease in our net loss and changes in operating assets and liabilities, including an increase in deferred revenue of \$29.4 million during the nine months ended September 30, 2009.
-The increase in deferred revenue was primarily attributable to the upfront payment received from our collaboration with Biovail and initial licensing fees received from our collaboration with Meiji Seika, offset by initial revenues recognized pursuant to these agreements.
-During the nine months ended September 30, 2008, there was an aggregate decrease in accounts payable and accrued expenses of \$7.2 million largely reflecting payments made for external service costs related to our clinical trials.
+Net cash used in operating activities decreased to \$6.5 million for the three months ended March 31, 2010 compared to \$13.3 million for the three months ended March 31, 2009.
+This decrease was primarily due to a decrease in our net loss offset by net changes in operating assets and liabilities, including an aggregate decrease of \$1.1 million in accounts payable and accrued expenses for the three months ended March 31, 2010 compared to an aggregate increase of \$819,000 in accounts payable and accrued expenses for the three months ended March 31, 2009.
+The decrease in accounts payable and accrued expenses was primarily due to payments made for external service costs related to our clinical trials, the timing and amount of which may fluctuate significantly from period to period.

-Net cash provided by investing activities totaled \$916,000 for the nine months ended September 30, 2009 compared to \$58.2 million for the nine months ended September 30, 2008, and has fluctuated significantly from period to period primarily due to the timing of purchases and maturities of investment securities.
-During the nine months ended September 30, 2009, maturities of investment securities exceeded purchases by an aggregate of \$940,000.
-During the comparable period of 2008, maturities of investment securities exceeded purchases by an aggregate of \$58.4 million.
+Net cash provided by investing activities totaled \$6.5 million for the three months ended March 31, 2010 compared to \$11.2 million for the three months ended March 31, 2009, and has fluctuated significantly from period to period primarily due to the timing of purchases and maturities of investment securities.
+The decrease in net cash provided by investing activities for the three months ended March 31, 2010 compared to the three months ended March 31, 2009 was primarily due to increased purchases of investment securities.